The Tropical Infectious Diseases Group

 - Consequences of antibiotic resistance after preventive treatment with cotrimoxazole in HIV patients (CoTrimResist).

-- Innate and adaptive immunity within the early versus late BCG vaccination in HIV-1 exposed infants study (BCGI).
+- Innate and adaptive immunity within the early versus late BCG vaccination in HIV-1 exposed infants (BCGI).

 Other projects